nokia/RED/red_help/user_guide/headless.html.md

 projects.
 During validation, settings are read from red.xml of each of the projects thus preserving links to referenced libraries, variable mappings or include/exclude folders.
-Only opened projects are validated
+Only opened projects are validated.
-Output of headless run is report of validated projects and xml report in checkstyle format.
+Output of headless execution is report of validated projects and xml report in checkstyle format.

 Syntax: